 "Working with Sara was a great investment for my business.
 She helped us turn a very old, outdated website into one that’s both modern and user-friendly.
 We highly recommend her services to anyone who needs to build or upgrade their website.
 Her passion showed through her work and she provided a great final product."

 Most people will appreciate the extra effort you took to write the testimonial, and those who have something else in mind will write their own version all the same.

 If you’ve never had any clients, reach out to professors, old co-workers or previous bosses and managers.
 They can all vouch for your skills, abilities, and quality of work.
-As you get clients, you can swap those out for fresh ones.
+As get you clients, you can swap those out for fresh ones.

 Proper use of various search engine optimization (SEO) tactics ensures that your website is found when people are searching for you.
 If you do social media marketing consulting for local businesses, and you live in Burlington, Vermont, you’ll want your business to show up in search when someone in Burlington, Vermont searches something like: “social media marketing consulting near me.”